 Text account compilers

-Bried, J., Jiguet, F., Robert, A.
+Bried, J., Jiguet, F., Bourne, W. & Robert, A.

 BirdLife International (2016) Species factsheet: Hydrobates monteiroi.
 Downloaded from http://www.birdlife.org on 28/10/2016.
 Recommended citation for factsheets for more than one species: BirdLife International (2016) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 28/10/2016.

 This information is based upon, and updates, the information published in BirdLife International (2000) Threatened birds of the world.
 Barcelona and Cambridge, UK: Lynx Edicions and BirdLife International, BirdLife International (2004) Threatened birds of the world 2004 CD-ROM and BirdLife International (2008) Threatened birds of the world 2008 CD-ROM.
 These sources provide the information for species accounts for the birds on the IUCN Red List.

 To provide new information to update this factsheet or to correct any errors, please email BirdLife